 Let’s first start with global interoperability standards.
 They are crucial for unifying transparent supply chains across both public and private sectors.
 One major advantage of standardized data formats is that your data sources are not locked into proprietary software apps that will eventually become obsolete.
 Also, there are many supply chain-centric data formats that are governed by both U.S. and International data standards organizations.

 For an example of a Standards Development Organization (SDO), the ASTM International technical committee F49 is focused on standardizing digital information in the supply chain.
 Also, an associated initiative, the Transport Unit IDentifier (TUID) Working Group, has a standardized solution for global logistics’ goods movement process.
 More data standardization examples include Electronic Data Interchange (EDI) and EDIFACT for exchanging electronic documents.
+Another example of a SDO is GS1 that offers many interoperability standards such as GS1 General Specifications Standard for bar codes and Global Shipment Identification Number (GS1 GSIN) for shipment visibility.
+Indeed, these types of interoperability standards allow different supply chain systems to exchange product information seamlessly, regardless of the software they use.

-2. Take Advantage Of Data Sharing Platforms That Are Independent Of Software
+2. Take Advantage Of Data Sharing Platforms That Are Independent Of Software.

 Utilizing collaborative data sharing platforms enables supply chain stakeholders to securely share and verify data in real-time, regardless of the software applications they use.
 To detail, there are three ways businesses can share data using these platforms. these include: